Review | H.G. Wells wanted to change the world. A new book explores the author’s outsize ambitions

-Herbert George Wells was born in 1866to an unsuccessful shopkeeper and a former lady’s maid.
+Herbert George Wells was born in 1866 to an unsuccessful shopkeeper and a former lady’s maid.
 At age 14, he was apprenticed in a draper’s shop, a soul-killing job the boy hated.
 As Tomalin stresses, only through several lucky turns was Wells able to acquire the rudiments of an education and survive severe malnutrition — at the age of 20, he was only 5 feet 5 inches tall and weighed about 110 pounds.
 Around this time, though, he performed outstandingly well on a state-sponsored examination, which led to his enrollment in a science program overseen by Charles Darwin’s champion, Thomas Henry Huxley.

 Poor health continued to rack Wells’s early life.
 A serious accident led to a destroyed kidney, followed by a tubercular condition in which he coughed up blood.
 Until he was over 40, Wells later wrote, “the sense of physical inferiority was a constant acute distress to me which no philosophy could mitigate.”
 Still, the young man was indomitable, a virtual poster boy for the stirring words of “Invictus”: “I am the master of my fate,/ I am the captain of my soul.”
 Appropriately enough, that poem’s author, William Ernest Henley, would be the magazine editor who serialized Wells’s “The Time Machine.”
 When its book version appeared in 1895, the struggling 28-year-old science teacher awoke one morning to find himself famous.

 To this day, no one fully understands how one man, albeit a genius, was able to write so much and so well during the next two decades, but then, as Tomalin says, “Taking on too much was the way Wells lived his life.”
-This is the period of the major scientific romances, including “The War of the Worlds,” but also of the semi-realist masterpiece, “Tono-Bungay,” the seriocomic romp, “The History of Mr. Polly,” and a score of brilliant short stories, including “The Country of the Blind” and “The Door in the Wall.”
+This is the period of the major scientific romances, including “The War of the Worlds,” but also of the semi-realist masterpiece “Tono-Bungay,” the seriocomic romp “The History of Mr. Polly,” and a score of brilliant short stories, including “The Country of the Blind” and “The Door in the Wall.”
 During these same years, Wells also turned out casual essays (“On the Art of Staying at the Seaside”), speculations about the future (published in 1902 as “Anticipations”), and even a stunning political pamphlet for the socialist Fabian Society: In “The Misery of Boots,” he uses the cheap, ill-fitting footwear of the poor to underscore the injustices of the class system.
 Throughout these same years, Wells corresponded with Henry James and Joseph Conrad (who dedicated “The Secret Agent” to him), helped care for the dying novelists Stephen Crane and George Gissing, and made an enduring friend of the comparably versatile Arnold Bennett.

 Behind all his multifariousness, Wells remained an educator and proselytizer at heart, using his fiction and nonfiction as talking points for, as Tomalin’s subtitle says, “changing the world.”
 His later books, especially, stressed what he saw as the central message of Plato’s “Republic”: “Most of the social and political ills from which you suffer are under your control, given only the will and courage to change them.
 You can live in another and a wiser fashion if you choose to think it out and work it out.”
 Already during a visit to United States in 1906, he voiced his esteem for Black Americans struggling to live dignified lives within “a civilization they are grudged and denied.”
 American democracy itself, he contended, was being warped by the rich, undermined by “the anarchic and irresponsible control of private owners.”